Arc-io/Widget-WordPress-Plugin/readme.txt

 1. See how much money you've earned.
 2. Configuration is easy and just takes a few minutes.
 3. This is what Arc's widget looks like on your website.
-4. This is what Arc's widget looks like on your website, expanded.

 == Changelog ==